Bathurst War: Battle of Bathurst

 The Battle of Bathurst began on 10 September when a Wiradjuri war party attacked a station on the Cudgegong River, they drove off the cattle before being pursued by the station hands.
-In an ambush, the stationhands were chased back and in the retreat three Wiradjuri warriors were shot.
+In an ambush, the stationhands were chased back and in the retreat, three Wiradjuri warriors were shot.
 The following day the station hands returned to find the war parties' camp deserted as they were burying their dead, however most of the weapons were left in the camp and were subsequently destroyed.
-As the Wiradjuri returned to the war camp, the station hands fired on them killing at least sixteen and wounding many more.
+As the Wiradjuri returned to the war camp, the station hands fired on them killing at least 16 and wounding many more.

 Peace

 At the outset of martial law, Windradyne's people had been informed that military operations against them would continue until their leaders were given up.
 Windradyne himself had a reward of 500 acres of land upon his head.
 By late 1824, large numbers of Wiradjuri were surrendering themselves to the government.
 However, Windradyne continued to elude attempts to find him, and as such martial law remained in place for a further seven weeks.
 On 11 December 1824, martial law was finally repealed, and on 28 December Windradyne appeared at the head of his people in Parramatta to attend the Governor's annual feast.
-He wore the word "peace" on his hat and knew the British could not arrest him because of the possibility of a riot with so many Aborigines there.
+He wore the word "peace" on his hat and knew the British could not arrest him because of the possibility of a riot with so many aboriginals there.

 The Sydney Gazette described Windradyne as: